Episode 329 - Buying Time

 The Romans had managed to worm their way out of another siege, but their luck was running out.

-In addition to his attack on the Theodosian walls, Morad had ordered his armies to assault Thessaloniki and the Peloponnese.
+In addition to his attack on the Theodotian walls, Morad had ordered his armies to assault Thessaloniki and the Peloponnese.
+Both attacks did tremendous damage.

-Manuel's wall across the Isthmus of Corinth was breached, and the raiders tore through the Roman countryside, while Thessaloniki was blockaded as it had been under Manuel's watch forty years earlier.
+Manuel's wall across the Isthmus of Corinth was breached and the raiders tore through the Roman countryside, while Thessaloniki was blockaded, as it had been under Manuel's watch forty years earlier.

+This time, resistance crumbled swiftly.
 Prince Andronicus wrote to his father to ask permission to hand the city over to the Venetians.

 A Venetian garrison moved in and took over the functions of the Byzantine state, including paying salaries to the locals.

+The costs of defending Thessaloniki soon proved far greater than the benefits.
 The Italians held the city for the next seven years, but tensions with the native population ran high.

 The Venetian garrison were accused of various abuses of power, the Orthodox Church had some of its rights curtailed, and inevitably the Venetians cut salaries and tried to move in on local commercial activity.

+It was a disaster waiting to happen.
 The Venetians brought all the downsides of Latin rule to a city which had been told that this was their only hope of salvation.

 Romans who could fled, exacerbating the financial situation, and all the while Turkish troops patrolled the countryside.
+The Venetian governor tried to resign, but no one volunteered to replace him.

-By 1430, the defences had become inadequate, and the Sultan ordered his men in.
+By fourteen thirty the defences had become inadequate, and the sultan ordered his men in.
+On the twenty ninth of March troops scaled the eastern walls and sacked the city.

+The Thessalonians would have been better served by surrender.
 Now they were killed or enslaved, and their property taken.

 The second city of the Romans was gone forever.

+Back at Constantinople, the court were becoming desperate.
 Manuel suffered a severe stroke in 1422, leaving his son John as sole emperor.

-With no options left, he followed in the footsteps of his father and grandfather and travelled to Western Europe to beg for aid.
+With no options left, he followed in the footsteps of his father and grandfather and travelled to Western Europe to beg beg for aid.

+He left in November 1423 and returned a year later.
 He visited Venice, Milan, and Hungary, but received no help, just a lecture from King Sigismund on the need to rejoin the Catholic Church.

 Soon after his return, the Romans offered peace terms to Murad.

+All the gains of the post-Timor settlement were stripped away.
 The Byzantine Empire was reduced once more to Constantinople, the Peloponnese, a couple of islands, and a couple of forts in Thrace.

-The emperor would become the Sultan's vassal once more, paying him twenty one thousand gold coins a year for the privilege.
+The Emperor would become the Sultan's vassal once more, paying him twenty-one thousand gold coins a year for the privilege.
+The work of Manuel's life had been slowly unraveled.

 He was an intelligent, disciplined man who worked hard to improve the position of his state, but with so little support from his own elites and such an unfavourable international position, there wasn't much more he could have done.